hargoniX/master/thesis/thesis.typ

 Therefore, the following section is largely based on reading the implementation and talking to its authors.

-Nunchaku's type and term language is based on @HOL, enriched with a lot of built-in concepts.
+Nunchaku's type and term language is based on @HOL, enriched with several built-in concepts.
 The relevant fragment for this work is given by the following grammar:
 $
   tau ::=& "type" | "prop" | tau -> tau | c " " overline(tau) | Pi x . tau  \